-Otherwise, the quotation is integrated into the regular text.
+If the quotation is four lines or less it is integrated into the regular text.
+Turabian and Vyhmeister and Robertson offer counsel as to when and when not to quote.
 Here is an example citation for an edition other than the first.
-Here are examples for subsequent references.
+Here are two other examples for subsequent references.